FELINE IDIOPATHIC CYSTITIS

 For decades, FIC was felt to be dietary in origin.
 In fact, when feline commercial foods were reformulated in the 1980's to create a more acid urinary pH, the incidence of feline cystitis dropped spectacularly.
 Urinary crystals (usually struvite) are very important in the male cat syndrome of urinary obstruction which is a complication of FIC and scientific studies have found benefit to using urinary diets to prevent future FIC episodes.

-Studies seem to indicate that canned urinary formulas are more successful than dry and it has been proposed that this finding is more about the presentation of canned foods at home versus the presentation of dry foods more than it is about the food itself.
+Studies seem to indicate that canned urinary formulas are more successful than dry.
+The increased water content of canned food is usually credited for this but it has also been proposed that it is the aroma/sight/sound presentation and owner interaction involved in feeding canned that makes the difference.
 Still, increasing water consumption is frequently recommended decrease future episodes of FIC.

 Some cats may benefit from medication and/or supplements for anxiety.
 For more details on these, see our House-Soiling information page.